Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: Abstract

 \section{Abstract}

-{When observing transmission spectra produced by atmospheres of ultra-hot Jupiters, large telescopes are typically the instrument of choice due to the very weak signal of the planet's atmosphere.
-This study aims to alleviate the desire for large telescopes by illustrating that the same science is possible with smaller telescope classes.
-We use the cross-correlation technique to showcase the potential of the high-resolution spectrograph FOCES at Wendelstein Observatory and demonstrate its potential to resolve the atmosphere of the ultra-hot Jupiter, KELT-9\,b.
-A performance comparison is conducted between FOCES and HARPS-N spectrographs, considering both single transit and combined observations over three nights.
-With FOCES, we have detected seven species in KELT-9\,b's atmosphere: Ti\,II, Fe\,I, Fe\,II, Na\,I, Mg\,I, Na\,II, Cr\,II, Sc\,II.
-Although HARPS-N surpasses FOCES in performance, our results reveal that smaller telescope classes are capable of resolving ultra-hot Jupiter atmospheres.
-This broadens the scope of potential studies, allowing for investigations into phenomena like temporal variations in atmospheric signals and the atmospheric loss characteristics of these close-in planets.
+{When observing transmission spectra produced by the atmospheres of ultra-hot Jupiters (UHJs), large telescopes are typically the instrument of choice given the very weak signal of the planet's atmopshere.
+The aim of the present study is to demonstrate that, for favourable targets, smaller telescopes are fully capable of conducting high-resolution cross-correlation spectroscopy.
+We apply the cross-correlation technique to data from the 2.1m telescope at the Wendelstein Observatory, using its high-resolution spectrograph FOCES, in order to demonstrate its efficacy in resolving the atmosphere of the UHJ KELT-9\,b.
+Using three nights of observations with the FOCES spectrograph and one with the HARPS-N spectrograph, we conduct a performance comparison between FOCES and HARPS-N. This comparison considers both single-transit and combined observations over the three nights.
+We then consider the potential of 2m class telescopes by generalising our results to create a transit emulator capable of evaluating the potential of telescopes of this size.
+With FOCES, we detected seven species in the atmosphere of KELT-9\,b: Ti\,II, Fe\,I, Fe\,II, Na\,I, Mg\,I, Na\,II, Cr\,II, and Sc\,II.
+Although HARPS-N surpasses FOCES in performance thanks to the mirror of the TNG, our results reveal that smaller telescope classes are capable of resolving the atmospheres of UHJs given sufficient observing time.
+This broadens the potential scope of such studies, demonstrating that smaller telescopes can be used to investigate phenomena such as temporal variations in atmospheric signals and the atmospheric loss characteristics of these close-in planets. }